ThomasMiconi/V1stdp/README.md

 `g++ -I $EIGEN_DIR/ -O3 -std=c++11 stdp.cpp -o stdp`

-Just run `./stdp learn` to build a network.
-The code is configured to run the full 1M presentations, which could take several days.
+The present code base includes pre-trained weights (`w.*` and `wff.*`).
+If you want to run the full training yourself, just run `./stdp learn` to train a network from scratch.
+The code is configured to run 500K presentations, which could take about a day.
 However, good results are evident by ~300K evaluations.

+If you want to evaluate the trained network and generate the figures from the paper, you will need to run `./stdp test`, and also `./stdp mix` and `./stdp pulse`.
+Consult `makefigures.m` for more details.

-We also include additional Matlab programs that generate the image stimuli (makepatches.m) and produce figures (showw.m, analyzewlat.m and makefigures.m)
+We include additional Matlab programs that generate the image stimuli (makepatches.m - note that  pre-generated image patches are included in the present code base) and produce figures (showw.m, analyzewlat.m and makefigures.m)

 - showw.m produces a picture of the receptive fields (subtracting feedforward weights from the ON and OFF retinal cells).
 - analyzewlat.m produces various graphs and preovides information about cluster formation